mdbs99/xavier/README.md

 We want to write elegant, clean, and maintainable code using OOP.

+**Principles**.
+The code has some design principles:

+* Fully interface-based
+* Memory is released automatically
+* No usage of `nil`/`NULL` in arguments or returns
+* No type casting or reflection
+* No procedures or functions, only Interfaces and Objects

 ## Dependencies

 Internally, this project uses other built-in XML library for each compiler.